divisha588/EMPOWERABILITY/README.md

 ## Disclaimer

-This project is intended for research and development.
-Ensure responsible handling of user data, especially when working with sensitive or behavioral signals.
+This project is intended for development and research purposes.
+Ensure responsible use, especially when integrating with user data or automated decision-making systems.